Adolphe76/Adolphe_N/README.md

 #
-I came to love Python language because it is being adopted by many!
+I came to love Python language because it is being adolpted by many, and you can get a lot done with it!!